Morocco packing list for women

 Remember when I said we would spend quite a lot of time in the bus?
 That’s right, we will be traversing the country and the only way to do that is on wheels.

 Sitting down for long periods of time can be quite uncomfortable if you are wearing jeans or other restrictive trousers so a pair of stretchy or loose pants will come in handy.
+Even yoga pants/leggings are a good idea for these cases.

 A light jacket